-Additionally, Coleman’s past service includes: past President of the Association of California Water Agencies (ACWA); past chair of ACWA's Federal Affairs Committee; past Chair of ACWA California Finance Water Task Force: past Chair of the Freeport Regional Water Authority (FRWA); past president of the board of the California Association of Sanitation Agencies (CASA); past president of DERWA; former member of National Water Resources Association (NWRA); former member of WateReuse Association; former member of ABAG's CALFED Task Force; former member of the Advisory Council for California Forward; past chair of Advisory Council for California Forward Water and Land Use Subcommittee; Deputy Director of External Affairs for the California Conservation Corps for Governors Wilson and Davis; past president of the Lafayette Chamber of Commerce; former board member of the National Association of Service & Conservation Corps; and former member of the California Biodiversity Council.
+Additionally, Coleman’s past service includes: past President of the Association of California Water Agencies (ACWA); past chair of ACWA's Federal Affairs Committee; past chair of ACWA California Finance Water Task Force; past president of the board of the California Association of Sanitation Agencies; past president of DERWA; former member of National Water Resources Association; former member of WateReuse Association; former member of ABAG's CALFED Task Force; former member of the Advisory Council for California Forward; past chair of Advisory Council for California Forward Water and Land Use Subcommittee; Deputy Director of External Affairs for the California Conservation Corps for Governors Wilson and Davis; past president of the Lafayette Chamber of Commerce; former board member of the National Association of Service & Conservation Corps; and former member of the California Biodiversity Council.

 An Eagle Scout, Coleman is the Immediate Past Scoutmaster and is now Eagle Advisor for Troop 243 in Lafayette.
 He has served on the Council Executive Board of the Mt.
 Diablo Silverado Council.